 One of the most important documents defining your benefits is the Summary Plan Description (SPD).
 It outlines what your benefits are and how they are calculated.
-Your employer or retirement plan administrator can provide a copy.
+A copy of the SPD is available from your employer or retirement plan administrator.

-In addition, you may request an individual benefit statement showing, among other things, the value of your retirement benefits, the amount you have actually earned to date, and your vesting status.
+In addition to the SPD, your employer also should give you-or you may request-an individual benefit statement showing, among other things, the value of your retirement benefits, the amount you have actually earned to date, and your vesting status.
 These documents contain important information for you, whether you receive your money now or later.